xswitch/battleship/readme.md

 TODO

 # Code the game loop
-> Fix bug where ai is causing hits and misses when placing ships
->> Reverse playing boards, currently player1 is shooting on his own ships and vice versa
+>
 # Simple AI
-> Done
->> Shoot close to same coordinates if it was a hit
+> Shoot close to same coordinates if it was a hit
 # Placing of ships
-> store type of ships and amount on player objects
->> Either select ship to place or just go through them all in order
 >>> preview of placement
 >>>> Ability to rotate ship
 >>>>> Drag&Drop and sprites